Skatteetaten/vagrant-hashistack/README.md

 ## Configuration
 The vagrant-box is set up with a lot of default configuration (see subsection [Default Configuration](#default-configuration)), and users may want to customize the vagrant-box services configuration to fit their need.

-Say you want to do some tweaks and use Consule Enterpise, a open source Nomad and Vault Enterprise.
+Say you want to do some tweaks and use Consul Enterprise, an open-source Nomad and Vault Enterprise.
 Then you would need to override the following variables:
 - Consul Enterprise:
     1. `consul_acl = enabled`
     2. `consul_acl_default_policy = deny`